-Join Aaron F. Ross for an in-depth discussion in this video Editing atmosphere parameters, part of VUE: Animating a Landscape.
+Join Aaron F. Ross for an in-depth discussion in this video Editing atmosphere parameters, part of Animating a Landscape with VUE.

 - [Voiceover] To achieve a desired effect…using the photometric spectral model in view,…you'll have to do a lot of experimentation.…And I've invested a fair amount of time…in figuring out what are the optimal atmospheric settings…for the look that I want to achieve…which is going to transition from a pretty gloomy cloudy…to slightly more sunlit view…within the duration of the short animation.…So, we're gonna start from gloomy and cloudy,…open up the Atmosphere Editor.…

 And we've already adjusted our sun parameters.…Now let's go into the light tab,…and we're going to leave the lighting model…at its default of global radiocity…with indirect skylighting and optimized for outdoor enabled.…Down at the bottom, we do want to apply our settings…to the sky and clouds, so enable that switch,…and most importantly, at the very bottom,…allow overriding photometric settings,…turn that on,…and then most of these controls are available.…

 I want to make some adjustments to the amount of light.…The balance of light between sun and sky…